PrestoCoder/task-manager-laravel/README.md

 cp .env.example .env
 ```

-4. Set up your AWS database credentials in `.env`, the database is already hosted on AWS EC2, no need to create on local:
+4. Set up these AWS database credentials in `.env`, the database is already hosted on AWS EC2, no need to create on local:

 ```env
 DB_CONNECTION=mysql